HoudaElAbbassi/ai-drone-ws2526/docs/index.md

 ### Mission Statement

-We are developing an intelligent drone system that combines computer vision, machine learning, and autonomous flight to revolutionize structural inspection and infrastructure monitoring.
+We are developing an intelligent drone system that autonomously flies over roads to detect and classify surface damage using computer vision and deep learning.
+Our goal is to revolutionize road infrastructure maintenance through automated, efficient, and accurate damage assessment.

+## Project Concept

+Traditional road inspection is time-consuming, costly, and often inconsistent.
+Our solution: an autonomous drone equipped with AI that can:

+- **Fly over roads** systematically and capture high-resolution imagery
+- **Detect damage** in real-time using onboard AI processing (Google Coral TPU)
+- **Classify defects** into categories: cracks, potholes, rutting, bleeding, weathering
+- **Record locations** with precise GPS coordinates for each detected damage
+- **Generate reports** with damage severity, location maps, and maintenance priorities

+This enables proactive maintenance, reduces inspection costs, and improves road safety.

 ## Key Features

-- **AI-Powered Object Detection**: Real-time identification of structural defects and anomalies
+- **AI-Powered Damage Detection**: Real-time identification of 7+ types of road damage
-- **Autonomous Flight**: Integrated autopilot for automated inspection routes
+- **Autonomous Flight**: Pre-programmed flight paths for systematic road coverage
-- **Delivery System**: Payload mechanisms for transporting inspection equipment
-- **Live Video Streaming**: FPV transmission for real-time monitoring
-- **Edge Computing**: On-board AI processing using Google Coral accelerator
+- **Edge Computing**: On-board AI processing using Google Coral accelerator (10-100x faster)

-## Application Areas

-Our drone is designed for:

-1. **Building Inspection**: Detecting cracks, water damage, and structural weaknesses
-2. **Bridge Monitoring**: Identifying corrosion and structural defects
-3. **Infrastructure Assessment**: Power lines, towers, and industrial facilities
-4. **Thermal Analysis**: Heat loss detection and energy efficiency evaluation
+- **GPS Tracking**: Precise localization of each detected defect
+- **Live Monitoring**: FPV transmission for real-time inspection oversight
+- **Automated Reporting**: Generate inspection reports with maps and statistics

+## Types of Road Damage We Detect

+Our system identifies and classifies:

+1. **Longitudinal Cracks**: Parallel to traffic direction
+2. **Transverse Cracks**: Perpendicular to traffic direction
+3. **Alligator Cracks**: Interconnected cracking patterns
+4. **Potholes**: Surface depressions and holes
+5. **Rutting**: Depressions in wheel paths
+6. **Bleeding**: Excess asphalt on surface
+7. **Weathering**: Surface aggregate loss

+Each damage type is assessed for severity (low/medium/high) and recorded with GPS coordinates.

 ## System Architecture